Lew Perkins: Kansas

 Perkins served as athletic director of the University of Kansas from June 2003 to September 2010.
-While Perkins was AD, the football program won the 2008 Orange Bowl, and Kansas basketball brought home the 2008 Men's Basketball Championship.
+While Perkins was AD, the football program won the 2008 Orange Bowl, and Kansas basketball brought home the 2008 men's basketball championship.
 Upon arrival at KU, Perkins became aware of potential NCAA rules violations at KU and he initiated an internal investigation.
 After KU self-reported violations, the NCAA ruled in 2006 that KU demonstrated a "lack of institutional control" under its prior Athletic Director.
 As a result, Perkins added at least two new full-time compliance officers to the department.

-Perkins brought many facilities upgrades to the campus, and raised KU's athletics budget from $27 million to over $55 million. $10 million worth of renovations to Allen Fieldhouse were completed in 2005–06, including a new videoboard.
+Perkins brought many facilities upgrades to the campus, and raised KU's athletics budget from $27 million to over $55 million.
+Ten million dollars' worth of renovations to Allen Fieldhouse were completed in 2005–06, including a new videoboard.
 Another $15 million was approved for further upgrades to the facility.
 The Booth Family Hall of Athletics was added to the eastern side of the fieldhouse, at a cost of $5 million.
-The Anderson Family Football complex officially opened on July 30, 2008 adjacent to the football field at Memorial Stadium, at a cost of $31 million.
+The Anderson Family Football complex officially opened on July 30, 2008, adjacent to the football field at Memorial Stadium, at a cost of $31 million.
 In 2009, $42 million in improvements for a new basketball practice and training facility, locker rooms, donor atrium, new concourses and other upgrades to Allen Fieldhouse were completed.
-Additionally $8 million were spent for improvement of student athlete housing.
-Other facilities upgrades during Perkin's tenure included new baseball and softball facilities, and a boathouse for the rowing team.
+Additionally $8 million was spent for improvement of student athlete housing.
+Other facilities upgrades during Perkins' tenure included new baseball and softball facilities, and a boathouse for the rowing team.

-Several major deals were negotiated during Perkins tenure, including a $26.67 million deal with adidas, a $40 million deal with ESPN, and an $86 million deal with IMG.
+Several major deals were negotiated during Perkins' tenure, including a $26.67 million deal with Adidas, a $40 million deal with ESPN, and an $86 million deal with IMG.